alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 #### Examples
 + Goeckner et al. <d-cite key="goecknerGraphNeuralNetworkbased2024"></d-cite> pose a patrolling problem in which a team of agents must overcome partial observability, distributed communications, and agent attrition.
 At each step, an agent chooses a node to move to from its current location $$v$$.
 To do this, the GNN-based embedding of each neighbour $$ \{z_u \mid u \in \mathcal{N}(v) \}$$ is passed through a scoring MLP, $$\text{SCORE}: \mathbb{R}^d \rightarrow \mathbb{R}$$.
 The scores of the neighbours are then passed to a selection MLP, which outputs the index of the action to take.
 The policies of the agents are trained using a variant of multi-agent PPO (MAPPO).
 + Pisacane et al. <d-cite key="pisacaneReinforcementLearningDiscovers2024"></d-cite> approach a decentralised graph path search problem using only local information.
 Each node in the graph represents an agent, and each node is assigned an attribute vector $$\mathbf{x}_{u_i} \in \mathbb{R}^d$$.
 Given a target node $$u_{\text{tgt}}$$, the agent at node $$u_i$$ must select one of its neighbours to forward a message $$\mathbf{m} \in \mathbb{R}^d$$ to, with the goal of reaching the target node in as few hops as possible.
 To choose which neighbour should receive the message, a value estimate for each neighbour is generated using an MLP $$f$$, based on the embedding of the neighbour node and the embedding of the target node: $$v(u_i, u_{\text{tgt}}) = f_v([\mathbf{z}_{u_i} \| \mathbf{z}_{u_{\text{tgt}}}])$$.
-An action distribution is created by passing the value estimates through a softmax layer to get probabilities.
+An action distribution is created by passing the value estimates through a softmax layer to obtain probabilities.
 The policy is trained using a variant of Advantage Actor-Critic (A2C).

-### Nodes as Actions
+### Nodes as Actions: Score-Based

 More generally, we can consider the entire set of nodes in the graph as possible actions.
 This is particularly useful in environments where the agent can select any node in the graph as an action, such as in combinatorial optimisation problems.
 Using this action space, an agent can be trained on graphs of small sizes, and learn a policy that can be evaluated on much larger graphs at test time.

-#### Score-Based

 Similarly to the neighbours-as-actions approach, the node embeddings produced by the GNN can be scored to produce action values or action probabilities.

 {% include figure.liquid path="assets/img/2026-04-27-rl-with-gnns/nodes_action_space.svg" class="img-fluid" alt="A GNN embedding creates feature vectors for all nodes in a graph.
 These are passed to a scoring function in the form of an MLP.
 The scores can be used to create an action distribution using softmax." caption="The embeddings of all nodes can be passed through a scoring function to generate an action distribution." %}

-##### Examples
+#### Examples
 + Khalil et al. <d-cite key="Khalil2017LearningCO"></d-cite> approach combinatorial optimisation problems such as the travelling salesman problem (TSP) and minimum vertex cover (MVC) using Q-learning.
 At each step, a node is selected from the graph to be added to the solution set.
 The action-value estimate for each node $$v$$ in graph state $$G$$ is given by $$Q(G, v) = f([\mathbf{z}_G \| \mathbf{z}_v])$$, where $$\mathbf{z}_G$$ is the graph-level embedding obtained via pooling and $$\mathbf{z}_v$$ is the GNN embedding of node $$v$$.
 Here, $$f$$ is a 2-layer MLP.
 + Antonietti et al. <d-cite key="antonietti2025magnet"></d-cite> consider mesh agglomeration as a graph partitioning problem.
 At each step, a point is chosen to be switched from its current partition into the other.
 The model is implemented using four GraphSAGE layers, followed by two linear layers.
 The critic then uses attentional aggregation and two further linear layers to produce a value estimate, and the model is trained using A2C.
 Here, the authors use action masking to prevent previously selected nodes from being selected again.
 + Infantes et al. <d-cite key="infantes2024earth"></d-cite> address satellite observation scheduling using a GNN-based policy trained with PPO.
 In this case, the authors obtain the action logits from a concatenation of node embeddings from each layer of the GNN, passed through a linear layer to reduce them to dimension 1.

-#### Proto-Action
+### Nodes as Actions: Proto-Action

 Another method of selecting a node is to use a "proto-action": the network outputs a vector which represents the best action given the state.
 Once we know what the embedding of the desired action looks like, we can choose which action to take based on those available.
-The proto-action gets compared to the node embeddings of the other available actions using a scoring function, from which we can then produce a probability distribution or choose an action directly.
+The proto-action is compared to the node embeddings of the other available actions using a scoring function, from which we can then produce a probability distribution or choose an action directly.
-The inspiration for this approach comes from <d-cite key="dulac-arnoldDeepReinforcementLearning2016"></d-cite>, where the authors use a similar method to select actions in a continuous action space.
+The inspiration for this approach comes from <d-cite key="dulac-arnoldDeepReinforcementLearning2016"></d-cite>, where the authors use a similar method to select discrete actions that have a continuous representation.

 {% include figure.liquid path="assets/img/2026-04-27-rl-with-gnns/proto_action.svg" class="img-fluid" alt="Feature vectors for all nodes are passed through a pooling layer and an action predictor to create a proto-action.
 The proto-action is used to compare against node embeddings in a scoring function.
 The scores can be used to create an action distribution using softmax." caption="A proto-action is created from the pooled node embeddings, and compared to the embedding of each node in a scoring function to create an action distribution." %}

-##### Examples
+#### Examples
-+ Darvariu et al. <d-cite key="darvariuSolvingGraphbasedPublic2021"></d-cite> approach a public goods game, reformulated as finding a maximal independent set in a graph.
-At each step, a node is selected from the graph to add to the set, until no valid nodes remain.
++ Darvariu et al. <d-cite key="darvariuSolvingGraphbasedPublic2021"></d-cite> approach a public goods game reformulated as finding a maximal independent set in a graph.
+At each step, a node is selected from the graph to add to the set until no valid nodes remain.
 The authors create a proto-action by first summing the node embeddings and then passing it through an MLP.
-An action distribution is created by taking the Euclidean distance between the proto-action and each node embedding, passing these distances through a softmax layer to get probabilities.
-Here the policy is trained using imitation learning.
+An action distribution is created by taking the Euclidean distance between the proto-action and each node embedding, passing these distances through a softmax layer to obtain probabilities.
+The policy is trained using imitation learning.
 + Trivedi et al. <d-cite key="trivediGraphOptLearningOptimization2020"></d-cite> seek to learn generative mechanisms for graph-structured data.
 Edges are formed by sampling two nodes from a Gaussian policy following $$\mathbf{a}^{(1)}, \mathbf{a}^{(2)} \sim \mathcal{N}(\mathbf{\mu}, \log(\mathbf{\sigma}^2))$$ given the policy $$\pi(s) = [\mathbf{\mu}, \log(\mathbf{\sigma}^2)] = g(Enc(s))$$, where $$g$$ is a 2 layer MLP and $$Enc$$ is a GNN.
 The policy is trained using Soft Actor-Critic (SAC) combined with Inverse Optimal Control (IOC).

 <!-- TODO: \mathcal{N} redefinition conflict with neighbour notation -->

 ### Edges as Actions

-In some types of problems, the actions naturally correspond to edges in the graph, rather than nodes.
+In some problems, the actions naturally correspond to edges in the graph rather than nodes.
 For example, in a network routing problem, an agent may need to select edges to route data packets through a network.

 One method of selecting edges is to decompose the edge selection into a pair of node selections.
-In Darvariu et al. <d-cite key="darvariuGoaldirectedGraphConstruction2021"></d-cite>, edges are to be added to a graph in order to maximise the robustness of the graph's connectivity against edge removals.
-The edge construction is posed as a two-stage process: first selecting a source node, then a destination node.
-Nodes are selected using a similar architecture to Khalil et al. <d-cite key="Khalil2017LearningCO"></d-cite>, using a separate MLP for each stage.
+In Dai et al. <d-cite key="daiAdversarial2018"></d-cite>, edges are added or removed in order to adversarially attack a graph-level classifier.
+The edge selection is posed as a two-stage process: first selecting a source node then a destination node, which reduces the breadth of the action space.
+Nodes are selected using a similar architecture to Khalil et al. <d-cite key="Khalil2017LearningCO"></d-cite> with a separate MLP for each stage.
 In fact, the nodes do not need to be selected sequentially: Trivedi et al. <d-cite key="trivediGraphOptLearningOptimization2020"></d-cite> select both nodes simultaneously by sampling from the same Gaussian policy.
 While this approach is straightforward and works with existing GNN architectures, it can be less efficient, and is not necessarily optimal if edge attributes are important.